erikacamilleri/secib-java-course/java-ib-sec/src/lower/lesson03/README.md

 `char c = sc.next().charAt(0);`

-You will probably understand the line above much better once we talk about another whidely used class called the `String` class in the next lesson!
+You will probably understand the line above much better once we talk about another widely used class called the `String` class in the next lesson!